Álvaro de Bazán, Marquis of Santa Cruz: Biography

-During the operations which preceded and followed the Battle of Lepanto (7 October 1571), Bazán was always in favor of the more energetic course.
-In the battle he commanded the reserve division, and his prompt energy averted a disaster when Uluj Ali, who commanded the left wing of the Turks, outmaneuvered the commander of the Christian right, Gian Andrea Doria, the nephew of his old comrade Andrea Doria, and broke the Allied line.
-He accompanied Don John of Austria at the taking of Tunis in the following year.
+During the operations which preceded and followed the Battle of Lepanto (7 October 1571), Bazán was always in favour of the more energetic course.
+His personal galley was known as La Loba ('The She-Wolf'), after her golden figurehead.
+In the battle, he commanded the reserve division, and his prompt energy averted a disaster when Uluj Ali, who commanded the left wing of the Turks, outmaneuvered the commander of the Christian right, Gian Andrea Doria, the nephew of his old comrade Andrea Doria, and broke the Allied line.
+He later accompanied Don John of Austria at the taking of Tunis in the following year.

-When Philip II enforced his claim as heir to the crown of Portugal in 1580–1581, Santa Cruz held a naval command.
-But António, Prior of Crato, an illegitimate representative of the former Portuguese royal family, who conducted some popular resistance to the crowning of what was seen as a foreign king, continued to hold the islands of the Azores.
+When Philip II enforced his claim as heir to the crown of Portugal in 1580–1581, Santa Cruz held a naval command but António, Prior of Crato, an illegitimate representative of the former Portuguese royal family, who conducted some popular resistance to the crowning of what was seen as a foreign king, continued to hold the islands of the Azores.
 António was supported by a number of French adventurers under Philip Strozzi, a Florentine exile in the service of France.

 Santa Cruz was sent as "Admiral of the Ocean" to drive the pretender and his friends away in 1582.

-Badly outnumbered, he won the Battle of Ponta Delgada off Terceira Island against a loose confederation of Portuguese, French, English and Dutch adventurers and privateers, which decided the struggle for the Azores in favor of the Spanish Habsburgs.
+Badly outnumbered, he won the Battle of Ponta Delgada off Terceira Island against a loose confederation of Portuguese, French, English and Dutch adventurers and privateers, which decided the struggle for the Azores in favour of the Spanish Habsburgs.

-Santa Cruz, who recognized that England presented a grave threat to Spain's empire, became a zealous advocate of war.
+Santa Cruz, who recognised that England presented a grave threat to Spain's empire, became a zealous advocate of war.
 A letter written by him to King Philip from Angra do Heroísmo in Terceira, on 9 August 1583, contains the first definite suggestion of the Spanish Armada.
+His proposed plan included striking first in Ireland and mounting a local rebellion, in a way that would divert the English forces, before heading for the channel to start the main invasion of England.

 Santa Cruz was to have commanded the fleet.
 His plans, schemes and estimates occupy a conspicuous place in the documents concerning the Armada collected by Cesáreo Fernández Duro.
 The hesitant character of the king, and his many embarrassments, political and financial, caused many delays and left Santa Cruz unable to take action.
 He was at Lisbon without the means to fit out his fleet, when Francis Drake burnt the Spanish ships at Cádiz during his 1587 expedition.
-The king was offended by Santa Cruz's independence of judgment, and he held the admiral responsible for the failures and delays, although these are better attributed to the Crown.
+The king was offended by Santa Cruz's independence of judgement, and he held the admiral responsible for the failures and delays, although these are better attributed to the Crown.
 Santa Cruz died on 9 February 1588 at Lisbon, reportedly in part because of the unjustified reproaches of the king.

 The great galleons employed to carry the trade between Cádiz and Vera Cruz in New Spain were the joint creation of Santa Cruz and Pedro Menéndez de Avilés.

-The Marquis of Santa Cruz died in Lisbon on 9 February 1588, during the preparations of the Spanish Armada against England.